Gnocchi with Roasted Tomatoes (Bon Appetit) by Jeanne

-As background, over the summer, Jeanne had been writing to me about a baked tomato dish she had fallen in love with.
+This was posted many years ago.
+Like 15 years ago.
+As background, over that summer, Jeanne who was an ex-pat had been writing to me about a baked tomato dish she had fallen in love with.

-So, when she came to visit in the fall, it's one of the dishes she made during our cooking fest.
+So, when she came to visit us in Corning in the fall, it's one of the dishes she made during our cooking fest.

 She has perfected the tomato recipe which she pairs with her homemade gnocchi.